Advertisement

 Things to Do in Pasadena

-For a hands-on art fix for families with little ones, head to the lively Kidspace Children’s Museum, across from the Rose Bowl.
+For a hands-on art fix families with little ones will love, head to the lively Kidspace Children’s Museum, across from the Rose Bowl.
 Explore its 3.5-acre campus, with more than 40 creative indoor and outdoor exhibits, including plenty of arts and crafts supplies and other fun techniques to help kids learn.
 And good luck trying to pry your pint-size scramblers away from two soaring climbing towers.

 Now head to Old Pasadena, a 22-block national historic district filled with restored buildings housing hip boutiques, buzz-worthy restaurants, and a beloved cinema.
 Try Northern Italian dishes with California influences at the intimate Union restaurant (save room for delectable olive-oil cake for dessert).
 Or sample Southeast Asian cuisine at Bone Kettle, where Erwin Tjahyadi, who apprenticed under Wolfgang Puck and Trey Foshee, serves up an array of intriguing Indonesian-inspired small plates and such main dishes as Singapore-style chili-fried lobster.
 Fans of live theater visiting Old Pasadena should know that they are within strolling distance of the official state theater of California.
 The Pasadena Playhouse has been staging productions almost continuously since 1917.